 - (a) Rules on Utilization of the Public Rights-of-Way. - (1) Compliance with Laws.
 A Communications Services Provider shall at all times be in full compliance with and abide by all applicable Federal, State and local laws, codes and regulations in placing or maintaining a Communications System and Facilities in the Public Rights-of-Way. - (2) Due Care.
 A Communications Services Provider shall use and exercise due caution, care and skill in performing work in the Public Rights-of-Way and shall take all reasonable steps to safeguard work site areas. - (3) Permits.
 A Communications Services Provider shall not commence to place or maintain a Communications Facility in Public Rights-of-Way until all applicable permits have been issued by the Town and other appropriate authority, except in the case of an emergency.
-The term "emergency" shall mean a condition that affects the public's health, safety or general welfare, which includes an unplanned out-ofservice condition of a pre-existing service.
-The Communications Services Provider shall provide prompt notice to the Town of the placement or maintenance of a Communications Facility in the Public Rights-of-Way in the event of an emergency and shall, after-the-fact, be required to submit plans and Record Drawings and As-Built Surveys, if required by the Town Manager, showing the placement or relocation of a Communications Facility undertaken in connection with the emergency. - (4) Application for Development Permit.
-Section 23 shall control the permitting process for small and micro wireless facilities.
+The term "emergency" shall mean a condition that affects the public's health, safety or general welfare, which includes an unplanned out-of-service condition of a pre-existing service.
+The Communications Services Provider shall provide prompt notice to the Town of the placement or maintenance of a Communications Facility in the Public Rights-of-Way in the event of an emergency and shall, after-the-fact, be required to submit plans and Record Drawings and As-Built Surveys, if required by the Town Engineer, showing the placement or relocation of a Communications Facility undertaken in connection with the emergency. - (4) Application for Development Permit.
 Prior to the issuance of a Development Permit to allow the placement or maintenance of a Communications System or Facility in the Public Rights-of-Way, the Town has the right to first review and consider and the Communications Services Provider shall provide all of the following: - a.
 The expected dates and times when the Facility will be installed and the estimated time needed for construction and placement of the proposed Facility; - b.
 The location of the proposed Facility, the Public Rights-of-Way affected and a description of the Facility, including the type of Facility (e.g. conduit, fiber, twisted pair, etc.), the number of fibers or other cable being installed, and the approximate size of the Facility (e.g. length, height, width and diameter); and - c.
-Plans, surveys, schematics (including cross section layout), drawings, photographs, photographic simulations, visual impacts from road, trail, residence, or easement, colors of materials being used, manufacturer specifications (including noise), landscape plan, and a written explanation of undergrounding prepared by a qualified engineer or technician showing where the Facility is proposed to be located in the Public Rights-of-Way and showing any known Communications Facilities or utility facilities in such Public Rights-of-Way.
+Plans, drawings, photographs, and schematics (including cross section layout) prepared by a qualified engineer or technician showing where the Facility is proposed to be located in the Public Rights-of-Way and showing any known Communications Facilities or utility facilities in such Public Rights-of-Way.